-So, without any discrimination for a moment, just wish others the same control; wish everyone good, which everyone to have whatever they need, wish everyone health and safety and security.
+Without any discrimination, for a moment just wish others the same control; wish everyone good, wish everyone to have whatever they need, wish everyone health and safety and security.
 And also to gain control over their minds, wish them the ability to be mindfully present and to choose responses in the world that bring us closer together, that foster kindness and warmth and generosity.

 And if anyone hurt you today, if you felt harmed by family, friends, co-workers, or strangers; If you feel resentment and anger toward anyone, now’s a good time to reflect on cause and effect in other peoples’ minds.
 Realizing that their actions are subject to cause and effect: their conditioning, their upbringing, their social influences, their strong emotions.

 Of course, if you’ve been seriously harmed, it makes sense to stay away from this person, and even to seek various forms of action against them if necessary, through the workplace or the law.
 But most of the harms we experience day to day are smaller, and become exaggerated by our own sense of self-importance.

 So, realize that their actions likely have little to do with you.
 Try and forgive them and see that they may have little control over their own behavior.

 But I have more tools, I can control how I react.
 I can forgive.
 I can maintain my peace of mind, and I can understand that others’ behavior is subject to causes and conditions, that what they do and say aren’t in fact much related to me at all.

 And that other person also has a right to happiness.
 If they are often irritable, angry, wishing them happiness, mental stability, means that not only they would be happy, but that they’d also stop annoying you, harming you and others; that the world would be a better place through wishing everyone kindness, even your enemies.